|

 summer’s fieldwork, while the major and minor defining features will be analyzed during a later stage of the project.

-There are several questions that
+There are several questions

-barricades and other military movements?
+positions barricades and other military movements?
 What is the geophysical signature of these various military features?
 Where is the boundary extent of both battles?
-What (if any) artifacts remain on the surface, or close subsurface
+What (if any) artifacts remain on the

-to confirm the historical information?
-Have both battle sites been completely examined by the local collectors?
-Through the
+surface, or close subsurface to confirm the historical information?
+Have both battle sites been completely examined by the

-historic research, mapping, archaeological survey and geophysical survey, it is anticipated that many or all of these questions
+local collectors?
+Through the historic research, mapping, archaeological survey and geophysical survey, it is anticipated

-will be addressed and answered.
-The Saltville sites present a challenge in that there is a vast amount of ground to be examined,
+that many or all of these questions will be addressed and answered.
+The Saltville sites present a challenge in that there

-and time is limited.
-However, through prioritizing areas to be researched and through multiple methods of analysis, it is
+is a vast amount of ground to be examined, and time is limited.
+However, through prioritizing areas to be researched and through

-expected that the majority of these questions will be addressed by the completion of the project.
+multiple methods of analysis, it is expected that the majority of these questions will be addressed by the completion of the

 Defining Features and KOCOA Analysis

-A defining feature may be any
+A defining feature may

-can be placed.
-One of these five criteria must be met in order for a feature to be classified as a “defining feature”;
+feature can be placed.
+One of these five criteria must be met in order for a feature to be classified as a “defining

-the regiments in battle.
+or failure of the regiments in battle.

 The critical defining features